How to Start an Affordable Art Collection

 Once you’ve established a few aesthetics that feel right to you, start visiting galleries, browsing online, and exploring work from different artists.
 Shop around like you would with dating.
 Don’t just buy the first thing that catches your eye, really look for the pieces you want to live with.
 Only purchase something if you feel connected enough to welcome it into your home and remember: art is for the ages.
 It’s not something to replace with the trends of the season—you may move it from one room to the next, but the idea is to build a collection that gracefully grows with you.

 Another thing to think about when starting an art collection is mixing styles and mediums (photographs, prints, paintings, sketches, modern, traditional, etc.).
 This will create a more curated and mature look in your home.
 Of course, original paintings are going to be more of an investment than prints, but there are ways to source them without breaking the bank—I promise.
 Below are five valuable lessons I’ve learned for sourcing, purchasing, and curating affordable art.
 We are all worthy of filling our homes with artistic expression.
-Let’s open our minds to possibility and dive into the endless world of imagination together.
-Let’s find some art for your walls!
+Let’s open our minds to possibility and dive into the endless world of imagination—let’s find some art for your walls!

 Note: Framing art is a topic that deserves a post of its own.
 I will be putting together a follow-up article on framing and hanging art later. 🖼️